pelednoam/mmvt/README.md

 distribution of a functional network, as well as its temporal evolution.
 For our best knowledge, currently there is no neuroimaging 3d tool which can visualize both EEG, fMRI and invasive electrodes (ECOG, depth electrodes, DBS,  etc.).
-Here present the multi-modality visualization tool (MMVT).
+Here we present the multi-modality visualization tool (MMVT).
 The tool was built for researchers who wish to have a better understating of their neuroimaging anatomical and functional data.
 The true power of the tool is by visualizing and analyzing data from